TeskaLabs/asab/docs/reference/logging/reference.md

 # Logging

-ASAB logging is built on top of [`logging` module](https://docs.python.org/3/library/logging.html).
+ASAB logging is built on top of the [`logging` module](https://docs.python.org/3/library/logging.html).
-It provides the standard logging to `stderr` output when running on a console and also file and syslog output (both RFC5424 and RFC3164) for background mode of operations.
+It provides standard logging to `stderr` output when running on a console, and also file and syslog output (both RFC5424 and RFC3164) for background mode of operations.

 Log timestamps are captured with sub-second precision (depending on the system capabilities) and displayed including microsecond part.